Stunted Discus- All the Signs

 3. The eyes of the fish are different sizes one being larger than the other.

 4. The eyes of the fish are not properly aligned one being higher on the face than the other.

 5. The fish remains the same size while others in the tank are growing.

 Can stunted discus fish grow to their full potential?

 Once the discus is stunted, it cannot be grown to the fullest potential; however, some stunted discus can still grow to an average shape and size.
 Now, I said fullest potential because different breed of discus have different genetic potential that allows them to grow into a certain size and shape.
 A stunted discus A with a potential to be 8″ can still grow to a 6″ fish, while a stunted discus B with a potential to be 6.5″ can only grow to 5″.
 There is also a varying degree of “stuntness”, and how big a stunted discus can grow depends on how long and how badly the environment it was living in was.

 Just because you have a stunted discus doesn’t mean it won’t grow.
 The best you can do is ensure they get good food and good water as discussed above and see how they turn out.
 Just because it’s stunted, doesn’t mean it isn’t otherwise healthy though.
 I believe a stunted discus is beyond any hope of growth in size.
 They can however still continue to live and maybe reproduce too (if the sexual reproduction devices were not damaged).

-Discus that are stunted cannot grow big anymore to their fullest potential.
+Stunted discus has more intense colors if it’s any consolation.
+They just cannot grow big anymore to their fullest potential.
 Otherwise, they are just like their sibling and able to reproduce.
 Stunted fish pass on their genes and not their poor growth.
 Try not to breed them however as it will bring forth lesser fish into the gene pool.